 Engaging the public and local organisations

-- Humber Nature Partnership have recently developed a smartphone app that aims to encourage local people to understand the natural environment.
-They also maintain close relationships with industry around the estuary.
-Go to their website to find out more.
+- Humber Nature Partnership have developed a smartphone app that aims to encourage local people to understand the natural environment.

 - Wild Anglia, East Anglia's LNP has engaged the public by creating debates and discussions that get people to think about their dependence on the environment information on upcoming speakers and dates can be found on the webpage.

-- Nature Connected the LNP for the Liverpool city region have partnered with: Atlantic Gateway; various councils, the NHS clinical commissioning group, Riverside EMANSYS, two Local Enterprise Partnerships, Liverpool Vision, Liverpool Chamber of Commerce, University of Liverpool, ARUP and a multitude of environmental organisations.
+- Nature Connected the LNP for the Liverpool city region are an example of the breadth of organisations that LNPs are involving.
+They have initiated working relationships with Atlantic Gateway; the NHS clinical commissioning group, two Local Enterprise Partnerships, Liverpool Vision, Liverpool Chamber of Commerce, University of Liverpool and ARUP.